bor0/gidti/manuscript/preface-and-acknowledgments.md

 Thanks to my family, coworkers, and friends for all the support they give to me.

 Finally, thank you for purchasing this book!
-I hope that you will learn new techniques reading this book and that it will spark up some more interests for logic, dependent types, and type theory.
+I hope that you will learn new techniques in reading this book and that it will spark up some more interest in logic, dependent types, and type theory.

 * * *